RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, I didn't know that!
 That's so fascinating.
 I guess it's worth the investment then."

 **Person A:** "Wait a second... <hint> Actually, I think I got that wrong.
 Those brushes aren't made from butterfly wings, they're made from synthetic fibers or animal hair like sable or goat.
 I was just remembering a story about butterflies that I read somewhere.
-My bad!"
+My bad!"</hint>

 **Person B:** "Oh, okay, that's good to know.
 I'm glad you caught that mistake.
 Maybe I'll still buy some, but I'll think about it now."